Skip to content

 Transmitter Antenna

 A common approach is to use a very thin (36AWG) enameled magnet wire.
-I don't even scrape the enamel off before soldering, it just melts away when you push inside a solder blob.
+With this kind you don't even scrape the enamel off before soldering, it just melts away when you push inside a solder blob.

 You can read some tips on how to manage long lengths of wire like this, and launch tips, here: https://www.picoballoons.com/trackers/wspr-launch-process